NicolePell/CV/README.md

 Nicole Pellicena
 ================
-After making the decision to change careers from an 8 year stint in Marketing, I recently completed a 12 week intensive coding bootcamp at Makers Academy.
-Just a few months on from making the decision to learn to code, I'm excited to be embarking on a career of continual learning and the opportunity to build creative software.
+After making the decision to change careers from a successful career in Marketing, I recently completed a 12 week intensive coding programme at Makers Academy.
+The decision to change career paths has given me a renewed energy and passion for building creating software.
+Although the experience gained from my previous life has proved invaluable.

 Read my [week by week breakdown](https://github.com/NicolePell/course_in_review_2014_sept) of what I learnt and created at Makers Academy or follow my journey through Makers as documented on my [blog](www.niccipell.wordpress.com).